Camogie: Schools

 There is also a programme of provincial and All Ireland championships at secondary schools senior and junior levels, differentiated by the years of secondary school cycle, with years 4–6 competing in the senior competition, and years 1–3 competing at junior level.
 Cumann na mBunscoil organises competitions at primary school level.

 Féile na nGael

 Camogie competitions for club teams featuring under-14 players are played in four divisions as part of the annual Féile na nGael festival.
 The county that is selected for a particular year, all their clubs host teams from all around the country representing their county.
 Host clubs get families to take in two or three children for a couple of days.

 International presence

 Though camogie is played predominantly in its native homeland of Ireland, it has spread to other countries, largely among the Irish diaspora due to immigrants and the immigrant population.
 The sport is known to have arrived in places in such as Great Britain, North America, Europe, Australia, New Zealand, South Africa and Argentina.

+Southeast Asia has teams in Vietnam, Thailand, and Kuala Lumpur.

 In North America camogie is played in the United States, Canada, and in parts of the Caribbean.
 Camogie has also been included as a part of the GAA World Games.